Changissnz/nu_merchant_principal/README.md

 worker is subject to.
-Half-efforts, taken by the administration, and full takes, for the administration, should be relatively easy to calculate using the worker-administrator graphical unit as the model for operating economic and financial.
+Half-efforts, taken by the administration, and full takes, for the administration, should be relatively easy to calculate using the worker-administrator graphical unit as the model for operating on economic and financial conditions.

 Worker-administrator dynamics provide a full template for discussion on the category of the <ins>open-gain